-The member will reach their final salary scheme normal retirement age on 1 April 2038.
+will reach their final salary scheme normal retirement age on 1 April 2038.

 Results

 Step 1: does the account that started on 1 April 2030 have any of the service types in step 1?
-Yes, it has aggregated L G P S service from 1 April 2017 to 31 March 2022 and transferred-in service from 1 April 2015 to 31 March 2016.
+Yes, it has ‘aggregated L G P S service’ from 1 April 2017 to 31 March 2022 and ‘transferred-in service’ from 1 April 2015 to 31 March 2016.

 Step 2: was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?
 Yes.
 The member was in pensionable service in the L G P S (Scotland) on 31 March 2012.
-This is the latest date they met this condition.

 Step 3: is there a disqualifying gap?
-There are two continuous periods of service to consider.
+There are two periods of service to consider:

+‘transferred-in service’ from 1 April 2015 to 31 March 2016 - this is continuous with the service counting for step 2 - this service is remediable.

-The aggregated L G P S service from 1 April 2017 to 31 March 2022 is remediable service because the member did not have a disqualifying gap between 1 April 2012 and 31 March 2017.
+‘aggregated LGPS service’ from 1 April 2017 to 31 March 2022 - there is less than a five year gap between 1 April 2016 and 31 March 2017.
+There is no disqualifying gap - this service is also remediable.

-The transferred-in service from 1 April 2015 to 31 March 2016 is also remediable service because the member did not have a disqualifying gap between 1 April 2012 and 31 March 2015.

 Step 4: does the remediable service qualify for underpin protection?

-There are two periods of remediable service to consider.

-The aggregated L G P S service from 1 April 2017 to 31 March 2022 does not qualify for underpin protection because the member had a continuous break in active membership of more than 5 years of any public service scheme between 1 April 2022 and 31 March 2030.
+Step 4 applies to both the ‘aggregated LGPS service’ and ‘transferred-in service’.

-the transferred-in service from 1 April 2015 to 31 March 2016 also does not qualify for underpin protection because the member had a continuous break in active membership of more than 5 years of any public service scheme between 1 April 2016 and 31 March 2030.
+Neither period counts for underpin protection because the member has a continuous break of more than five years in active membership of any PSPS between:

+the date they left the remediable service, and

+the date they joined the active CARE account it was aggregated / transferred to.

+The break is from 1 April 2024 to 31 March 2030.
 The member lost the underpin protection for the earlier CARE account on aggregating.

 You will not need to do provisional underpin calculations for the CARE account.

+There is no need to recheck whether the CARE account qualifies for underpin protection.
+The CARE account cannot later gain protection.

-Example 6: some (but not all) remediable service qualifies for underpin protection
+Example 6: not all remediable service qualifies for underpin protection

 Background details

-The member:

 joined the L G P S (England and Wales) on 1 April 2011

-left on 31 March 2015 because their employment was transferred to a private contractor.
-The CARE account qualified for underpin protection for the L G P S service from 1 April 2014 to 31 March 2015
+left on 31 March 2015 with deferred benefits because their employment was transferred to a private contractor.
+The CARE account qualified for underpin protection for the ‘L G P S service’ from 1 April 2014 to 31 March 2015

 built up benefits in a broadly comparable scheme from 1 April 2015 to 31 March 2021 and did not transfer their L G P S benefits

+left broadly comparable scheme with deferred benefits

 re-joined the L G P S (England and Wales) on 1 April 2021 and left on 31 March 2024

-aggregated the benefits for the membership that ended on 31 March 2015 to the new account.
+aggregated the benefits for the membership that ended on 31 March 2015 to the new account

+the deferred benefits in the broadly comparable scheme have not been transferred out or trivially commuted

-the member will reach their final salary scheme normal retirement age on 1 April 2038.
+will reach their final salary scheme normal retirement age on 1 April 2038.

 Results

 Step 1: does the account that started on 1 April 2021 have any of the service types in step 1?
-Yes, it has aggregated L G P S service from 1 April 2014 to 31 March 2015 and L G P S service from 1 April 2021 to 31 March 2022.
+Yes, it has ‘aggregated L G P S service’ from 1 April 2014 to 31 March 2015 and ‘L G P S service’ from 1 April 2021 to 31 March 2022.

 Step 2: was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?
 Yes.
 The member was in pensionable service in the L G P S on 31 March 2012.
-This is the latest date they met this condition.

 Step 3: is there a disqualifying gap?
-There are two continuous periods of service to consider.
+There are two periods of service to consider.